ddempsey/whakaari/README.md

 # Whakaari
 Eruption forecast model for Whakaari (White Island, New Zealand).
 This model implements a time series feature engineering and classification workflow that issues eruption alerts based on real-time tremor data.
+This is the real-time version for running on a VM with html forecaster output and email alerting.

 ## Installation